auliaaaz/auliaaaz.github.io/docs/DataCamp/DataCamp_pandas.md

 | 9     | High School for Mathematics, Science, and Engineering        | 1889      |

-3. Which single borough has the largest standard deviation in the combined SAT score?
+**Which single borough has the largest standard deviation in the combined SAT score**

 ```python
 schools["num_schools"] = schools.groupby("borough")["school_name"].transform('count')